SonyChan0807/object_detection_and_tracking/tracker/README.md

   --font_size FONT_SIZE, -fs FONT_SIZE
                         Text size default=30
   --hide_linear_interpolation, -hl
-                        Hide the bounding boxes that were inferred by linear interpolation
+                        Set color the inferred bounding to be identical with the original one
 ```

 ## Tracker output format